-A mountainous terrain with an extraordinarily lush landscape, hiking in Iceland is the perfect way to explore this untamed wilderness.
+Hiking in Iceland is the perfect way to explore this untamed land.
 From full-day hikes to multi-day treks, the vast selection of Iceland hiking trails invites visitors of all ages and fitness levels to discover the country’s exquisite beauty.
-While the best hikes in Iceland are always up for debate, there are several alternatives that give both nature lovers and hiking enthusiasts the experience of a lifetime.
+A mountainous terrain with an extraordinarily lush landscape, the best hikes in Iceland are up for debate.
+There are plenty of choices, so both nature lovers and hiking enthusiasts can have the experience of a lifetime.

 The Gjáin Valley (Easy)

 Gjáin is one of Iceland’s best-kept secrets.
 This 1-mile trail is nestled in the Þjórsárdalur Valley at the edge of the highlands—the landscape is straight out of a fairytale.
 Go ahead and stray from the beaten path; this mystical oasis lies only a half hour from the more well-known Viking longhouse called Stöng.
 Watch for spirits from Scandinavian folk legends as you pass by the elegant Gjárfoss waterfall, and enjoy the breathtaking views.

 The Fimmvörðuháls Pass (Moderate)